-and 8.2 (c):Downgrade Event.
-Section 8.1(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party A within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".
+Collateral Threshold.
+Sections 8.1 (c) and 8.2 (c)shall be amended by adding the following phrase:

+“The Beneficiary Party shall transfer the Interest Amount to the Posting Party on the applicable Transfer Date to the payment address specified in the Cover Sheet”.
+The second sentence in Section 8.1(c) shall be amended to read "Such Party B Performance Assurance shall be delivered to Party A within ten (10) Business Days of the date of such request.
+The second sentence in Section 8.2(c) shall be amended to read "Such Party A Performance Assurance shall be delivered to Party B within ten (10) Business Days of the date of such request.

 Downgrade Event.
+Section 8.1(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party A within ten (10) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".

+Downgrade Event.
 Section 8.2(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party B within ten (10) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".

 Confidentiality.
 Section 10.11 is amended to add the phrase "or the completed Cover Sheet to this Master Agreement" immediately before the phrase "to a third party" and to add the phrase "or the Party's Affiliates'" immediately after the phrase "(other than the Party's".
+After the phrase, “any applicable law” in lines 5 and 6, add “(including the California Public Records Act).”
+In lines 7 and 8 delete the remainder of the sentence following the phrase, “provided, however,” and replace with, “the Party from whom disclosure is demanded shall promptly notify the other Party of the demand or request for disclosure.
+The Party shall cooperate in any efforts to prevent or limit the disclosure.”

 Arbitration.
 The following provision is added as Section 10.12: